 Although the OLS model had a relatively high Adj-R2 compared to the other models in this analysis, the model summary indicates that the Real Interest Rate predictor variable coefficient is not statistically significant.

 The Lasso Linear Regression model had the highest Adj-R2 of the models included in this analysis.
 Adding the recession flag to the model increases the importance of the Federal Funds Effective Rate (t-1) relative to the Inflation Gap and the Unemployment Gap.
-Also interesting to note is that the relative size of the coefficients for the Inflation Gap and the Unemployment Gap is smaller when the recession flag is included in the model.
-And finally the coefficient for the Real Interest Rate is shrunk to 0.0380.
+Also, interesting to note, is that the relative size of the coefficients for the Inflation Gap and the Unemployment Gap is smaller when the recession flag is included in the model.
+And finally, the coefficient for the Real Interest Rate is shrunk to 0.0380.